 This is illustrated by a 1956 photo of McCain at his sister’s wedding, smiling ear to ear as he proudly stands at attention in his full-dress Navy uniform.

-Now, I can’t make any claims about the accuracy of this take on Sen. McCain.
+Now, we can’t make any claims about the accuracy of this take on Sen. McCain.
 Perhaps he was really a James Dean rebel–in the Navy.
-Perhaps you, unlike me, feel it is “easy” to picture McCain as Holden Caulfield.
-But I can doubt that accuracy based on the terrible history in the rest of the article.
+Perhaps you, unlike us, feel it is “easy” to picture McCain as Holden Caulfield.
+But we can doubt that accuracy based on the terrible history in the rest of the article.

 The author claims that people born in the 1930s, and thus in their teens and 20s in the 1950s, experienced none of the “tumult” that people who were the same age in the 1960s experienced: “They typically came of age in the 1950s, when consensus reigned, and with it conformism.
 Young Americans were collectively disengaged from politics and distrustful of ideology.
 They were the “silent generation,” content to be guided by their elders: Eisenhower, the avuncular white-haired president who had been the hero of World War II, and the Wise Men who formulated the strategies of the cold war.
 In this climate the young were more likely to serve than to lead.
 The Korean War, which raged from 1950 to 1953, claimed nearly as many American casualties as Vietnam, and yet, despite the universal draft, there was scarcely a protest from those waiting to be called.
 At home, civil rights was emerging as a great cause, but it did not attract many young activists until the 1960s.”